 Analyze the DNA methylation data generated for our Indian and Gambian cohorts in order to: 1. identify methylation differences associated with intervention, 2. link these to the measured health outcomes, 3. investigate outcome-associated methylation differences independent of intervention.
 We may also wish to explore: 4. the associations between intervention and outcomes independent of methylation status (TBD).

-utcomes of interest
+Outcomes of interest